There are 2 popular ways to travel from Rio to Iguazu Falls:

 A regular seat is still padded (it’s not like a park bench), but don’t expect a good sleep as you’ll be upright the whole way.
 Think of it like a seat on a budget airline like WizzAir, Ryainair or South America’s equivalent – SkyAirlines.
 All overnight buses in Colombia have A/C. Wifi – even where offered – almost never worked.

 During our trip from Brazil to Colombia we travelled by overnight bus in cama seats wherever we could.
 Not only do they save you a night’s accommodation, they are relatively comfortable and you can wake up in a new city or town ready to explore the next day.

 Ordering a ticket is simple and can be done at most Bus terminals with no extra fees (or online for a few dollars more).
 Consider learning some simple Spanish phrases to help you get around Argentina and South America.
 Even in Brazil where they speak Portuguese knowing some Spanish may help you get further than English.

-Rio to Iguazu Falls Bus departure times
+Rio Bus Iguazu Falls Bus Schedule

 The timetable for the Rio to Iguazu Falls bus is as follows: